Christine Sinclair: Style of play

-Widely regarded as Canada's greatest soccer player of all time and one of the foremost soccer players in history.
-Sinclair is a fast, well-rounded, physically strong, and intelligent forward, known for her ball skills, athleticism, technique, and field vision.
-An accurate finisher and a highly prolific goalscorer, she is a versatile and hard-working player who is capable of playing both as a striker and also as an advanced playmaker in midfield, due to her passing accuracy, ability to read the game, link-up with other midfielders, and creation of chances for teammates.
-Sinclair is also capable of scoring from free-kicks and penalties.
+Sinclair is a forward, known for her ball skills, athleticism, technique, and field vision, and has been widely regarded as "Canada's greatest soccer player of all time."
+Sinclair plays both as a striker and also as an advanced playmaker in midfield, due to her passing accuracy, ability to read the game, link-up with other midfielders, and creation of chances for teammates.
+Sinclair is also known for scoring from free-kicks and penalties.
 Moreover, she has been labelled as a "big game" player in the media, due to her penchant for scoring goals in important games for her country, as illustrated by her hat-trick against the United States in the semi-finals of the 2012 Olympic Games.
 In addition to her soccer abilities, she has stood out for her leadership and defensive work-rate throughout her career.

 In popular culture

 Television and film

 Sinclair was the focus of a digital short documentary entitled The Captain in 2012.
 She was featured in an episode of The Difference Makers with Rick Hansen the same year.
 In May 2015, she was featured in the TSN documentary, RISE, along with the rest of the Canadian national team.
 She starred in a national television commercial for Coca-Cola during the summer of 2015.